ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/release/stable.rst

 Backport this PR according to :ref:`handling-backports`.
 Then, on the ``release/1.NN`` branch, remove the ``:upcoming-release:`` from the version.

-Create a new ``ferrocene/doc/release-notes/src/next.rst`` with the following content:
+Create a new ``ferrocene/doc/release-notes/src/next.rst`` on the `main` branch with the following content:

 .. code-block::